dhananjaylatkar/cscope_maps.nvim/README.md

 ### Alternative to vim-gutentags

-Alternative to gutentags is to rebuild DB using `:Cscope build` or `<prefix>b`.
+Alternative to gutentags is to rebuild DB using `:Cscope db build` or `<prefix>b`.

-You can create autocmd for running `:Cscope build` after saving .c and .h files. e.g
+You can create autocmd for running `:Cscope db build` after saving .c and .h files. e.g

 ```lua